 Profiles for the historical comparison were selected from the Global Ocean Data Analysis Project (GLODAPv2, Lauvset et al., 2022, dark grey on Fig. 4).
 In Fram Strait, the main criterion was to remain in the deep parts of the Greenland Sea, i.e. east of the 500 m isobath and west of the Prime meridian.
-The GLODAP GLODAPv2 profiles are at most 50 km from the centre coordinate of the two studied MOSAiC profiles in subsection 5.2.
-As GLODAPv2 has no noble gas data in Fram Strait, we compare our values to those collected during PS100 (also known as ARK-XXX/2, light grey on Fig. 4), published in Huhn et al. (2021).
-In the Central Arctic where historical values are rarer, we selected all CFC-12 and SF6 profiles in GLODAP GLODAPv2 that are within 200 km of those studied in subsection 5.1, in the deep Amundsen basin (depth > 3500 m).
+The GLODAP profiles are at most 50 km from the centre coordinate of the two studied MOSAiC profiles in subsection 5.1.
+As GLODAPv2 has no noble gas data in Fram Strait, we compare our values to those collected during PS100 (light grey on Fig. 4), published in Huhn et al. (2021).
+In the Central Arctic where historical values are rarer, we selected all CFC-12 and SF6 profiles in GLODAP that are within 200 km of those studied in subsection 5.2, in the deep Amundsen basin (depth > 3500 m).
 This yielded 12 profiles to compare to.
 To our knowledge, no public domain data set for noble gases contains data in the Central Arctic, and therefore limit our comparison to values from the literature.
 Similarly, although we acknowledge the existence of tritium data in the Arctic in the Jenkins et al. (2019) data set, we cannot use them for direct quantitative comparison as they have been decay-corrected to 1997, i.e. approximately two tritium half-lives ago.

 To facilitate the discussion, we also provide the corresponding full depth Conservative Temperature profiles as well as the Conservative Temperature - Absolute Salinity (TS) diagrams (Fig. 6).
 More information about these variables can be found in the MOSAiC OCEAN overview (Rabe et al., 2022), which also details how to derive the mixed layer depth and Atlantic Water properties.
 All profiles have a shallow mixed layer not exceeding 10 m, which is to be expected for summer profiles.
 The Atlantic Water core (temperature maximum around 200 dbar on Fig. 6a and c, or peak to the right of b and d) is deeper and colder for the Central Arctic profiles than for the Fram Strait ones.
 We therefore expect tracers to show that the Atlantic Water is older in the Central Arctic Ocean than in Fram Strait.
 The Fram Strait casts are supposedly in the Arctic outflow, i.e. should be the oldest, but instead are most likely recirculating young water.
 We will discuss this further in subsection 5.3.
-The easts of Fram Strait have many intrusions in their upper 200 m, which we discuss in the next subsection.
-The strong difference in surface salinity between the two casts of the Central Arctic (bottom left of Fig. 6d) is discussed in subsection 5.1.
-The casts of Fram Strait have many intrusions in their upper 200 m, which we discuss in subsection 5.2.
+The casts of Fram Strait have many intrusions in their upper 200 m, which we discuss in the next subsection.
+The strong difference in surface salinity between the two casts of the Central Arctic (bottom left of Fig. 6d) is discussed in subsection 5.2.
 Although this does not affect our results, the reader should bear in mind that the hydrography is that of the downcast, when the water column is least perturbed, but the samples were collected during the upcast.
 Especially in layers with active mixing or intrusions, the two do not match perfectly.

 Figure 6.
-For the two Fram Strait profiles of the Central Arctic analysed in subsection 5.2-5.1 (left) and the two Fram Strait profiles of the Central Arctic analysed in subsection 5.1-5.2 (right), full-depth profiles of conservative temperature (top) and conservative temperature - absolute salinity diagram (bottom).
+For the two Fram Strait profiles analysed in subsection 5.1 (left) and the two profiles of the Central Arctic analysed in subsection 5.2 (right), full-depth profiles of conservative temperature (top) and conservative temperature - absolute salinity diagram (bottom).
 Note the discontinued y-axis on the temperature profiles.
-Black vertical lines on a) and c) at 0 °C indicates the limits of the Atlantic Water.
+Black vertical lines on a) and c) at 0° C indicates the limits of the Atlantic Water.
 On the T-S diagrams, the ocean surface is to the bottom left and depth increases as the line moves towards increasing salinities.